 Biography

-Mark Butler has been the Labor Member for Port Adelaide and Hindmarsh in the Federal Parliament since 2007 and is the Minister for Health and Aged Care.
+Mark Butler has been the Labor Member for Port Adelaide and Hindmarsh in the Federal Parliament since 2007 and is the Minister for Health, Disability and Ageing.

 Mark served as Minister for Ageing and Australia’s first Minister for Mental Health in the Gillard Government.
 He has also held the ministries of Housing, Homelessness, Social Inclusion, Climate Change, Water and the Environment.